SimonSelg/lmbspecialops/README.md

 See the [Op documentation](doc/lmbspecialops_doc.md) for a description of all functions.

 ## Requirements

 Building and using lmbspecialops depends on the following libraries and programs

-    tensorflow 1.4.0
+    tensorflow 1.5.0
     cmake 3.8
     python 3.5
     cuda 8.0.61 (required for building with gpu support)

-The versions match the configuration we have tested on an ubuntu 16.04 system. lmbspecialops can work with newer versions of the aforementioned dependencies, but this is not well tested.
+The versions match the configuration we have tested. lmbspecialops can work with newer versions of the aforementioned dependencies, but this is not well tested.